kuijjerlab/PySNAIL/docs/source/installation.rst

 Example Dataset
 ---------------
 The CAIMAN packages includes an example dataset for users to test the method on.
-This can be found under the :code:`test` directories.
+This can be found under the :code:`sample_data` directories.
 The `expression.tsv` contains 10,000 randomly selected genes from `the Mouse ENCODE Project Consortium <https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus>`_.
 The :code:`groups.tsv` contains the tissue information for each sample.

 .. code-block:: bash

-    $ test/expression.tsv
+    $ sample_data/expression.tsv
-    $ test/groups.tsv
+    $ sample_data/groups.tsv